Do not worry about your difficulties in C++. I can assure you mine are still greater.

 Another reason that contributes to its perception as a complicated technology to learn is caused by the fact that in a complex language with an intricate design, even the smallest change can lead to an “avalanche effect” where many other things must be changed as well to maintain consistency.
 So sometimes one gets the impression that the cost of learning all the effects produced by a new feature does not justify the benefits that the new feature is supposed to bring.
 I’ve often heard complains from C++ developers who wonder why something already complicated has been replaced with something else equally or even more complicated.
 And I must admit that this feeling has pervaded me too sometimes.
 It’s the consequence of the characteristics of the language.

 But C++ has been undergoing a long process of modernization, and starting with C++11 in particular it has seen significant improvements that have made many things easier.
 It is trying to become cleaner and more intuitive while preserving its power.
 Things have changed quite substantially from earlier versions and, despite some legacy concepts still bugging its new face (and that most likely will be part of it forever for commercial reasons), it is now a more polished and approachable technology.
 However, sometimes it feels like it is striving to awkwardly incorporate new concepts from other languages while maintaining its old underlying design and philosophy, inevitably introducing more complexity.
-This is understandable for backward compatibility, but at some point a sharp break with the past is necessary.
+This is understandable for backward compatibility, but at some point a sharp break with the past may be necessary.